TB543/4RunnerDash/README.md

     sudo raspi-config
     ```
 4. Navigate to **System Options** -> **Auto Login** and enable it.
+5. Optionally you can also disable screen sleeping after 10 mins in **Display Options -> Screen Blanking**

 > **Note:** Sometimes you may need to change the WLAN Country and reconnect to Wi-Fi for proper internet connectivity, even if it was set during flashing.
+This can be done in **Localization Options -> WLAN Country** and **System Options -> Wireless LAN**

 ## Installing and Running 4RunnerDash
 1. Install Git: